Miro Alternatives

 Try Mural

-Mural Team+ at $9.99 per user includes the strongest facilitator features in the segment: timers, voting, private rooms (where the facilitator can hide content from participants until reveal), super-vote, and outline mode.
-For teams whose Miro usage is primarily live-facilitated workshops (design sprints, retros, planning sessions), Mural is shaped right and Miro's facilitator features feel thinner by comparison.
-The Free tier covers 3 visual workspaces.
+Mural Team+ includes the strongest facilitator features in the segment: timers, voting, private rooms (where the facilitator hides content from participants until reveal), super-vote, and outline mode.
+For teams whose Miro usage is primarily live-facilitated workshops (design sprints, retros, planning sessions), Mural is shaped right and Miro's facilitator features feel thin by comparison.

 Strengths

-• +Strongest facilitator features in segment
+• +Strongest facilitator features in the segment

 • +Private rooms for facilitator-controlled reveals

-• +Super-vote and timer built in
+• +Super-vote, timer, and outline mode built in

-• +Free 3 workspaces for testing
+• +Free tier covers 3 workspaces for real testing

 Trade-offs

-• Smaller template ecosystem than Miro
+• Smaller template ecosystem than Miroverse

-• Less developer-friendly than Miro for diagrams-as-code workflows
+• Less developer-friendly for diagrams-as-code

 Free

-3 workspaces
+$0, 3 workspaces

 Team+